EvaisaDev/UnityNetcodePatcher/README.md

 ### MSBuild

 > [!IMPORTANT]
-> Since VisualStudio still uses a .NET Framework based MSBuild, some dependendcies requiring .NET Standard 2.1 cannot be loaded into the build host process.
+> Since Visual Studio still uses 'full' MSBuild (which is based on .NET Framework), some dependencies targeting .NET Standard 2.1
+> cannot be loaded into the build host process.
 > Using the CLI tool and post build event is recommended if you are using Visual Studio.
 > You can use both the SDK and CLI tool depending on your build environemnt.
-See the example under "Usage with VisualStudio" below.
+See the example under "Usage with Visual Studio" below.
 > *Alternatively you can manually run `dotnet build` from commandline if you do want to use MSBuild.*

 NetcodePatcher has an MSBuild plugin that can be applied with minimal configuration.